ibm-cloud-docs/Cloudant/api/document.md

 ```
 {: codeblock}

-### Example of JSON data that contains an updated document:
+### Example of JSON data that contains an updated document

 ```json
 {